-For majority of 2018, Ethereum was the largest altcoin by market capitalization.
+For the majority of 2018, Ethereum was the largest altcoin by market capitalization.
 This can be due to a number of factors.
 One of the leading factors may be the ecosystem and digital economy which has developed around Ethereum.
-Large numbers of Ethereum-based tokens have been launched with a host of different functions and leveraging Ethereum’s blockchain technology in different ways.
-Decentralized applications (DApps) have also been built on top of Ethereum further expanding the ecosystem.
+Here we present the Best Ethereum wallets that provide high standard features across the range of factors important to the Ethereum ecosystem.

-Securing Ether, the cryptocurrency native to the Ethereum blockchain, is one of the most important considerations when users delve into the Ethereum ecosystem.
+Securing Ether, the cryptocurrency native to the Ethereum blockchain is one of the most important considerations when users delve into the Ethereum ecosystem.
 Different wallets enable users to interact with the Ethereum ecosystem in different ways.
 Some focus on enabling the user to interact with DApps while others have wide support for different Ethereum-based tokens.

 The private key for the wallet is stored on the device itself so the funds are secure even if the wallet is used on a compromised device.
 Hardware wallets leverage the benefits of both cold storage and hot storage.
 Funds are stored offline in the wallet when it is disconnected.
 Users can connect the device to a computer to check the balance and send transactions.

 Instructions also come with the wallet explaining the set-up process.
 The recovery process requires close attention as it is necessary to retrieve the wallet if the device is lost or stolen.
-Users will be provided with a recovery phrase which they can use to recover the funds from the wallet.
+Users will be provided with a recovery phrase that they can use to recover the funds from the wallet.
 It is important that this is secured safely as if anyone accesses it, they will be able to access the wallet via another Ledger Nano S device.

 To send transactions or to check the account balance on Ledger Nano S, the device needs to be connected to a computer.
 Ledger has a Chrome application which users can use to send transaction and manage their account.
 Users can monitor the account balances of different cryptocurrencies from this interface and also send transactions.
 Some mobile wallets support being able to import the Ledger Nano S to create a watch-only wallet.
 This enables the user to be able to monitor the balance and receive payments through their mobile phone.
-To learn more about the Ledger Nano S product check out our detailed review.
+To learn more about the Ledger Nano S product check out our detailed Ledger Nano S review.

-Exodus is a desktop wallet which has support for almost 100 cryptocurrencies many of which are Ethereum-based tokens.
+Exodus is a desktop wallet that has support for almost 100 cryptocurrencies many of which are Ethereum-based tokens.
 The private key is stored on the users hard drive and encrypted providing a high level of security.
 The wallet is hierarchical deterministic enabling users to generate multiple pairs of public and private keys for the supported assets.

 The wallet has a well-designed interface enabling users to view their portfolio holdings and value at one glance.
 Users can view a pie chart which splits their holdings into percentages and shows the value of each.
 Users can also easily navigate to either send or receive cryptocurrency.
 A QR code can be generated to receive transactions.